-For draft development plan documents, which form part of the local plan, comments and representations may be submitted in three ways:
+For draft development plan documents, which form part of the Local Plan, comments and representations may be submitted in three ways:

-- Through the Council's online consultation system available through the website; - By e-mail (preferably attaching a completed comment form); or - By letter.
+- Through the Council's online consultation system available through the website; - By e-mail to planningpolicy@ipswich.gov.uk (preferably attaching a completed comment form); or - By letter.

-Relevant representations received within the deadline are published on the Council's website and are available for public inspection.
-Contact details are redacted before publication.
+Relevant representations received within the deadline are published on the Council's website and are available for public inspection (contact details and any identifiable information will be redacted before publication).